 After completing my MFA, I traveled with my wife, Janice and daughter, Jordan, to England where we lived for six months.
 We immersed ourselves in the culture, made lifelong friends, and become closely connected to the village of Kingham, Oxfordshire.
 Ten years later, we purchased the cottage we had rented in 1997 and renovated it.
 My wife and I now spend about 6–8 week a year in Kingham, and have traveled extensively throughout the UK.

 In 2001, my wife was hired to oversee the third grade drama program at Summit School in Winston-Salem, NC.
 Bemoaning the dearth of good material for elementary school performance, she asked if I would write a play.
 Thus began my career as a children’s playwright.
-In the ensuing years, as Writer-in-Residence at Summit, I have written plays for third graders and for eighth and ninth graders.
-Fourteen of my plays have been published, including my first, Twinderella, which won the Shubert Fendrich Playwriting Award, beating over 750 other entries.
-The plays have proved extremely popular and have been seen in over 3000 productions in all fifty states and more than 20 foreign countries.
+For eleven years, as Writer-in-Residence at Summit, I wrote plays for third graders and for eighth and ninth graders.
+Nineteen of my plays have been published, including my first, Twinderella, which won the Shubert Fendrich Playwriting Award, beating over 750 other entries.
+The plays have proved extremely popular and have been seen in over 3500 productions in all fifty states and more than 20 foreign countries.
 One of the great joys of being a playwright has been the chance to communicate with students who are performing in my shows, whether by e-mail or by visiting their schools.
 I have made many author visits to schools to see productions, talk with students, and hold master classes.